-To be considered for distribution, any non-school material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the campus for prior review.
+To be considered for distribution, any nonschool material must meet the limitations on content established in the policy, include the name of the sponsoring person or organization, and be submitted to the campus principal for prior review.
 The campus principal will approve or reject the materials within two school days of the time the materials are received.
 The requestor may appeal a rejection in accordance with the appropriate district complaint policy.
 [See policies DGBA or GF for more information.]

-The campus principals are responsible for designating time, place, and manner restrictions for distribution of non-school literature from students and have designated a place on each campus to post approved non-school materials to be placed for voluntary viewing or collection by students.
-[See policy FNAA for more information.]
+The campus principals are responsible for designating time, place, and manner restriction for distribution of non-school literature from students and have designated a place on each campus to post approved nonschool materials to be placed for voluntary viewing or collection.